About the Geography and Environmental Science Department

 Environmental Studies/Science Programs

 Environmental Studies/Science is an overlap of many academic fields, such as biology, geology, chemistry, marine science, geography, anthropology, agriculture, political science, economics, and sociology.
 These degrees provide an innovative multidisciplinary approach for undergraduate students interested in a broad range of environmental topics while providing a strong foundation in major concepts in a variety of fields.
+In addition to the majors, the department also offers an Environment Studies Certificate.

 The Environmental Studies track of the Bachelor of Arts in Geography educates students for meaningful lifetime engagement with the major environmental challenges facing society.
 Students pursue an interdisciplinary curriculum that combines course work in both the natural sciences and social sciences.
 The degree prepares students for diverse career opportunities in the private sector, all levels of government, and in non-governmental organizations dealing with environmental policy and resources management.